In hindsight our trip members were very grateful that Crotch Lake was last in line when lake names were being handed out.

 But none of these places would be for us - the Crotch was at capacity even if you couldn't tell.
 I paddled back to our canoe crawling along the far shoreline, curious if they could take the waves whipped up by the afternoon winds.
 "Try it I said, if it gets too rough you can turn back".
 I pressed on to cross the Crotch yet again to dart in and out of the Islands looking for our resting spot.
 I found none, the sign we saw on one Island resolved to be a "no camping" sign.
 Many of the smaller Islands are do not allow camping, and rightly so, they simply don't have the size to deal with grey water or human waste.

 No trace camping is required here, and those who pick up and read "how to shit in the woods" will again be blessed by the lake spirits of the Crotch.
-Yes, the Crotch was the subject of many of our jokes, which helped cheer our spirits as we despearately looked for a point or an Island to camp on.
+Yes, the Crotch was the subject of many of our jokes, which helped cheer our spirits as we desperately looked for a place to camp.

 With the canoe safely across, we explored the far shore at the very "crotch" of the Crotch.
 And here, within 15 minutes of our agreed upon turnaround time, we found an idyllic Island, catching almost all of the evening sun and a light breeze.
 It was large enough certainly, about 100m long.
-But with very little flat ground, it was no doubt passed over by other campers.
+But with very little flat ground, it was no doubt passed over by other campers ( reservations are required these days).

 The limitless twisting shoreline and rock outcrops around us made it feel as if we had the lake to ourselves.
 In reality, there were families tucked away not more than a kilometer out of view.